Danish West Indies: Acquisition

-Colonization and slavery
+Colonisation and slavery

 The economy of the Danish West Indies depended on slavery.
-Danish colonizers in the West Indies aimed to exploit the profitable triangular trade, involving the export of firearms and other manufactured goods to Africa in exchange for slaves, who were then transported to the Caribbean to work the sugar plantations.
+Danish colonisers in the West Indies aimed to exploit the profitable triangular trade, involving the export of firearms and other manufactured goods to Africa in exchange for slaves, who were then transported to the Caribbean to work the sugar plantations.
 Caribbean colonies, in turn, exported sugar, rum and molasses to Denmark.
 After a rebellion, slavery was officially abolished in 1848, leading to the near economic collapse of the plantations.